Complete Medical Records: Your Best Defense

-- See our practice tip Disclosure of Unanticipated Outcomes: Adverse Event Communication and Support for more details on disclosure.
+- See our practice tip, Disclosure of Unanticipated Outcomes: Adverse Event Communication and Support for more details on disclosure.

-- Digital Recording, Imaging and/or Photographing Patients: Digital recordings include videotaping, audiotaping, digital and still photography and all other forms of digital imaging.
+- Digital Recording, Imaging and/or Photographing Patients: Digital recordings include videotaping, audiotaping, digital and still photography, and all other forms of digital imaging.
 A digital image is considered protected health information (PHI) if it can be used to identify the individual.

 - Develop policies addressing when and where digital recording is permitted and prohibited.
 Address unique work settings, such as the delivery room.

-- Ensure policies include employees, patients, visitors, volunteers and the media.
+- Ensure policies include employees, patients, visitors, volunteers, and the media.

 - Identify types of digital devices permitted by the organization.

 - Specify what devices are appropriate for employees to use for clinical images.
-Prohibit use of personal devices, such as cell phones.
+Prohibit the use of personal devices, such as cell phones.

 - Assuring Quality Documentation Practices